 Torture can never be accepted.
 There are no exceptional circumstances – no war or threat or public emergency – that can ever justify the use of torture.
 Torture is absolutely prohibited by international law.

-States not only have an obligation to respect this absolute prohibition, they also have an obligation to take concrete measures to prevent torture and ill-treatment from happening.
+States not only have an obligation to respect this absolute prohibition, they also have an obligation to prevent torture and ill-treatment from happening.